jaredly/geometricart/docs-src/Roadmap.md

+- [ ] slim down lineline to just take the angles? mayb

+- [ ] let's just junk all the imports. nobody needs them.
+- [ ] also let's support a docstring on the main function, same dealio.
+  - [ ] also comments on the args, let's gooo

+- [ ] need to differentiate between "hover" for the tooltip and "hover" for showing up in the preview. yeah definitely.
+  - [ ] And hover in the preview should count for children too.

 - [x] hmm ok so what about getting docstrings for my functions?
 Seems doable, right?
 - [x] click a thing to "pin" it in the preview window
 - [x] inline docstrings so gooood